California Golden Seals 1974 NHL Draft Recap

 Unfortunately, while Hampton was a decent player in his own right, he was not the top-2 defenseman that the Seals had projected him to be.
 That was despite him going 25-25-50 for scoring in 65 games for the St. Catharines Black Hawks in his final year of OHA junior hockey.

 Hampton would immediately suit up for California.
 He would play in 78 of the club’s 80 regular season games in 1974-75, and was their leading scorer among blueliners (8-17-25).
 Hampton’s numbers would be even better in his sophomore campaign with the Seals.
 He would set career highs in assists (37) and points (51) in 73 games.
-Those 51 points are a Seals’ team record.
+Those 51 points are a Seals’ team record for a defenseman.

 Hampton remained with the club for its’ two seasons as the Barons once they relocated.
 Playing more so as a forward, he would put forth 16 and 18 goals for both go-rounds in Cleveland.
 Following that though, Hampton’s stock eventually dropped, as he never became an elite talent at either the forward or defense position.